cogentcore/core/README.md

 * cursor on windows, x11 getting stuck with close popup..

-* DND needs enter / exit / hover events so nodes can signal their ability to accept drop.
-  + hover -> spring load auto-open tree..
-  + enable dnd to use OS DND when moves outside window (maybe do now? or save for later)

 * update gi/doc.go with final readme notes etc!  add docs to this README about "what can you do with demos?" kind of thing..